watacoso/hlab/docs/_docs/node.md

 Open-iscsi is used by Longhorn as a mechanism to expose Volumes within Kuberentes cluster.
 All nodes of the cluster need to be configured as iSCSI initiators, When configurin iSCSI initiator, authentication default parameters should not be included in `iscsid.conf` file and per target authentication parameters need to be specified because Longhorn local iSCSI target is not using any authentication.

-iSCSI initiator configuration in cluster nodes has been automated with Ansible developing the ansible role: **ricsanfre.iscsi_initiator**.
+iSCSI initiator configuration in cluster nodes has been automated with Ansible developing the ansible role: **watacoso.iscsi_initiator**.

 #### Raspberry PI Centralized SAN

 In case of Raspberry PI nodes not using dedicated disks,`node1-node6` are configured as iSCSI Initiator to use iSCSI volumes exposed by `gateway`

-iSCSI configuration in `node1-node6`and iSCSI LUN mount and format tasks have been automated with Ansible developing a couple of ansible roles: **ricsanfre.storage** for managing LVM and **ricsanfre.iscsi_initiator** for configuring a iSCSI initiator.
+iSCSI configuration in `node1-node6`and iSCSI LUN mount and format tasks have been automated with Ansible developing a couple of ansible roles: **watacoso.storage** for managing LVM and **watacoso.iscsi_initiator** for configuring a iSCSI initiator.

 Further details about iSCSI configurations and step-by-step manual instructions are defined in ["Cluster SAN installation"](/docs/san/).